 OBJECTIVES COMMENTS To protect, manage and restore areas with special ecological, scientific, cultural or aesthetic values.
-The site is classified as being within the vistas of heritage items or being land with scenic and landscape values according the Penrith LEP 2010 Scenic and Landscape Values Map but high levels of vegetation will remain due to a biobanking agreement which will negate the visual impact of the proposed development.
+The site is not classified as being within the vistas of heritage items or being land with scenic and landscape values according the Penrith LEP 2010 Scenic and Landscape Values Map.
 An ecological report (which forms part of this application) identifies the impact of the proposed development on the local environment.
 To prevent development that could destroy, damage or otherwise have an adverse effect on those values.
 It will not significantly impact on the ecological, scientific, cultural or aesthetic values of the area.
 To protect, manage, restore and enhance the ecology, hydrology and scenic values of riparian corridors and waterways, wetlands, groundwater resources, biodiversity corridors, areas of remnant indigenous vegetation and dependent ecosystems.
 This area is not located within close proximity to any riparian corridors and waterways, groundwater resources, biodiversity corridors, areas of remnant indigenous vegetation or dependent ecosystems.
 To allow for low impact passive recreational and ancillary land uses that are consistent with the retention of the natural ecological significance.
-The proposed development is not located within the E2 zone.
-A single dwelling will provide a low impact of the land without decreasing the ecological significance of the site. --- ---
+A single dwelling will provide a low impact of the land without decreasing the ecological significance of the site.